 News

-Thanks to all contributing agencies for your active participation, and we look forward to continued cooperation and support from you in the next round.
-Feel free to share your comments and feedback with us via the contact form.
+We would like to extend our gratitude to all agencies, especially 5W focal points, for your active participation in this exercise, and we look forward to your continuing cooperation and support for the next round.
+Please share your comments and feedback with us via the contact form.

 Recently released earlier this month, “SeePuuYar” is a a free e-learning platform in Myanmar language where users can learn many IM skills such as data management, GIS, and remote sensing.
 Based on WordPress and open-source Moodle Learning Management System (LMS), the platform has features for self-paced learning through full online certificate courses.